"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Have you ever considered moving to a place where we could have a fully gated and walled setup?"

 "No, I suppose not," Jessica sighed.
-"I want to get all the kids cell phones."
+"I want to get each of the kids a cell phone."

 I nodded, "I think that's a good idea, at least for the kids who go to school."